bdrhoa/commshare/README.md

 commshare
 =========

 Grails 2.0 working prototype of a social web application.
+You can see the app in action at http://www.commshare.net

 Features
 --------